 Communication between parents and teens rests on three principles:

-1. the willingness of the teen to accept a biblical role in the home.
+1. The willingness of the teen to accept a biblical role in the home.

-2. the willingness of the teen to accept the necessity of the family context for growing up.
+2. The willingness of the teen to accept the necessity of the family context for growing up.

-3. the necessity of the teen to accept himself with sufficient respect and understanding.
+3. The teen must accept themselves with sufficient respect and understanding.